How to revive or restore Mac firmware

 • Plug the other end of the USB-C cable into any USB-C port.

-• Make sure that the Mac is connected to the internet.1
+• Make sure that this Mac is connected to power and to the internet.*

 3. On the affected Mac, enter DFU mode: